sestain/PS1-Loader/README.md

 1. To build this (tested only on Windows), you'll need the [PSn00bSDK](https://github.com/Lameguy64/PSn00bSDK/blob/master/doc/installation.md).
 2. Once you have the SDK ready, you can start compiling it by opening cmd/powershell/windows terminal in the git cloned/downloaded folder.
 3. Once you are in the folder where the source is, then you can do cmake --preset default . and then cmake --build ./build and it should compile and create a bin/cue file.
+3.5.
+In order to build this you will need the game files and license file (All of these can be extract from original game, license from Official Playstation 1 Software Development Kit (PSYQ)).
 4. Now you can run the .bin file on almost any emulator or on real hardware with or without a modchip (I haven't tested this on a real PS1 yet).

 ## Credits